andehen/nqueenGPU/README.md

 at EPFL.
 The aim of the project is to solve the n-queen puzzle on GPU by a state-space search approach.

-### Finished
+# Project finished
 Project is finished.
 See the report for results and concusion.

-On average i obtaind a speedup of ~ 7 compared to a single CPU.
-This can possibly be imporved by making use of share memory rather than global memory.
+On average I obtaind a speedup of ~ 7 compared to a single CPU.
+This can possibly be improved by making use of share memory rather than global memory.